gsajko/blog/content/projects/testing_data.md

 My dataset is in `.json` format, but GE will load it into Pandas, without me needing to do anything.

 #### Profiling
-Here is where the magic happen:
+Here is where the magic happens:

-While prototyping, I had to come up with my own `expectations`.
-GE can do this for you.
+While prototyping, I had to come up with my own `expectations`. **GE can do this for you**.

 ```
 ================================================================================